LBHackney-IT/API-Playbook/docs/first_end_point.md

 id: first_end_point
 title: End to End Training
 ---
-## End-to-End Pipeline
+## Introduction

 We have created a video that gives developers a good understanding of how we build API Endpoints from beginning to end, following best practices.

 The video below will go through the following steps:

 - Creating a repository using Hackney’s Base API template
 - Using our Renamer Script to rename the repository